 One of the most important mutations involves the ability of the virus to infect a specific part of the body.
 And we know that mutations of this kind are possible.

 Avian and human influenza viruses use receptors called sialic acidspresent on the cell surface.
-Bird flu viruses, such as H5N1, exploit a version called sialic acid α2,3-linked, while human influenza viruses use sialic acid α2,6-linked (the predominant variant in the human upper respiratory tract).
+Avian flu viruses, such as H5N1, exploit a version called sialic acid α2,3-linked, while human influenza viruses use sialic acid α2,6-linked (the predominant variant in the human upper respiratory tract).

 To trigger human infection, H5N1 would have to mutate to use α2,6-linked sialic acid as a receptor.
 This is the cause for concern, as several studies have shown that one or two mutations in the viral genome may be sufficient for this step.